 The GST is far from perfect because it still does not bring the loads together under one roof.
 Indeed, there are 38 different: a separate GST for all 29 states (SGST) and the seven union territories (UTGST), a federal GST (CGST) and an integrated GST (IGST) for supplies of products and services between states.
 Despite the fact that the GST system should eliminate the waterfall effect and thereby reduce the price of products, certain products have become considerably more expensive.
 For example, since the introduction of the new tax, products such as shampoo and deodorant have suddenly been subject to a higher tax rate.

-All Dutch companies that want to start their own branch, a joint venture or another type of sales organization in India will have to deal with this tax.
+All european companies that want to start their own branch, a joint venture or another type of sales organization in India will have to deal with this tax.
 In order to pay this tax, you need a PAN number.
 Also, you need to register at the GST portal where you get your unique GSTIN code.
 Through this portal you have to submit tax form and pay every month.
 Here you can find how to calculate the GST for your company.
-Dutch companies that only export to India hardly have to deal with the taxes.
+European companies that only export to India hardly have to deal with the taxes.
 However, it is important to understand how the GST taxes the Indian distributor or importer you are working with.